TobyRet/email_prediction/README.md

 # Improvements / Bugs
 In its current state the the application can return more than one email format for an advisor if the historical data is inconclusive, however I coded it in such a way that this will only work for the use case supplied.
 I think this is because of a flaw in the design of my app (for which I apologise).
 I will try and remedy this over the coming days.
 Also, formatting needs to be fixed for this particular scenario when printing to the console.

+# Note
+The application includes a file called pseudocode.rb.
+This is there purely to demonstrate my thought process when designing the app.